pranav-ganesh/tp/docs/DeveloperGuide.md

     1. Test case: `display 0`<br>
        Expected: The default contact (i.e, first contact) is displayed.
 Error details shown in the status message.

-    1. Other incorrect delete commands to try: `display`, `display x` (where x is larger than the list size)<br>
+    1. Other incorrect display commands to try: `display`, `display x` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 ### Filtering contacts

-1. Filtering all contacts
+1. Filtering by a valid category (i.e., `called`, `gender`)

-    1. Test case: `filter gender`<br>
+   * Test case: `filter gender`<br>
    Expected: All contacts are displayed, sorted by gender.

+2. Filtering by a valid category and limit number of contacts shown
-    2. Test case: `filter called 1`<br>
+   * Test case: `filter called 1`<br>
    Expected: Sort contacts based on whether they are called.
 Only the first contact is displayed.

+3. Filtering by an invalid count
-    3. Test case: `filter called 0`<br>
+   * Test case: `filter called 0`<br>
    Expected: Contacts are not filtered.
 Error details shown in the status message.
 Status bar remains the same.

+4. Filtering by an invalid category
-    4. Test case: `filter address 0`<br>
+   * Test case: `filter address 0`<br>
    Expected: Contacts are not filtered.
 Error details shown in the status message.
 Status bar remains the same.

-    5. Other incorrect delete commands to try: `filter`, `filter x` (where x is an invalid category), `filter y z`,`...` (where y is a valid category but z is less than or equal to zero)<br>
+5. Other incorrect filter commands to try: `filter`, `filter x` (where x is an invalid category), `filter y z`,`...` (where y is a valid category but z is less than or equal to zero)<br>
    Expected: Similar to previous.

 ### Adding contacts